shaikhsirajudin/ng2-typescript-step-by-step/ng2-typescript-angular-cli/helloworld/README.md

 >npm i mdn-polyfills --save
 ```
 # Index.html The Entry Point for Your App
-•it links to your styles and javascript files
+•it links to your styles and javascript files.

 •it provides the HTML markup for your application with the custom <app-root> element.

 •the angular cli relies on Webpack to inject  the styles and javascript files during run time.

 •webpack is a module bundler that takes all these files and modules (TypeScript, SASS or ESnext and new features like ES6 modules),     processes them and makes them available in a way that can be run in any browser.
 Moreover it can optimize your application by taking   advantage of a rich community of plugins

 • You can find the bootstrapping logic in the src/main.ts module ,In this file we import the platformBrowserDynamic object from the     '@angular/platform-browser-dynamic' module and call its bootstrapModule function with the AppModule as argument.

 # What is module in angular